KQM-git/TCL/docs/evidence/general-mechanics/overworld.md

 [Discussion](https://tickets.deeznuts.moe/transcripts/swimming-stamina-passives-dont-work-in-fontaine-water)

 **Finding:**
-Passives that reduce stamina consumption when swimming do not apply to Fontaine water
+Passives that reduce stamina consumption when swimming do not apply to Fontaine water.

 **Evidence:** [YouTube video](https://youtu.be/ZRDJzADdLZ0)

-**Significance:** Regular swimming passives are not beneficial in Fontaine
+**Significance:** Regular swimming passives are not beneficial in Fontaine.

 ## Other